aragonzkresearch/leagueofidentity/README.md

 Copy the so obtained ``access token`` in your clipboard.
 Note that it has a validity of 1hour.
 We assume henceforth that the variable ``access_token`` contains the text you previously copied to your clipboard.
 In this example I computed the token for my email ``vinciovino@gmail.com``.
+You can select `facebook` from the menu to get a `facebook` access token.
+In the case of facebook the users will be associated to the email addresses specified in their personal profiles.

 Observe that in our example we are using a `http` website without `TLS`.
 This is only for simplicity.
 However, be aware that, since we are in the setting of `OAuth implicit flow`, using non-secure connections could make your application insecure.